dan-kir/wordpress-docker-compose/README.md

 # WPDC - WordPress Docker Compose

+### Changes in this fork
+- Ports and passwords in env
+- Docker containers named
+- Docker containers configured with static IP addresses
+- PHP configured to not display errors
+- Container memory limits

 Easy WordPress development with Docker and Docker Compose.

 With this project you can quickly run the following: